brob/romantick/the-romantick-system.md

 * poetry
 * sigils

-we appreciate your support and interest in romantick.
+we appreciate your support and your interest in romantick.
 If you have questions, please feel free to email us at [sucharomantick@gmail.com](mailto:sucharomantick@gmail.com) or DM us on instagram: [@romantickmagick.](http://www.instagram.com/romantickmagick)

 ![hands held with red bracelets](/images/IMG_0934-2.JPG "red bracelets")